Courtney White

 Grassroots: The Rise of the Radical Center

-This book combines three columns that I wrote over sixteen years – the first for the newsletter of the Rio Grande Chapter of the Sierra Club; the second for the Quivira Coalition; and the last one for my web site.
-The first two columns chronicle the rise of the collaborative conservation in the Southwest from the on-the-ground perspective of one of the movement’s leaders; the third explores the broken promise so-called New West.
+This book combines three columns that I wrote over sixteen years – the first for the Rio Grande Chapter of the Sierra Club; the second for the Quivira Coalition; and the last one for my web site.
+The first two columns chronicle the rise of collaborative conservation and regenerative agriculture in the Southwest from a front-line perspective; the third column explores the broken promise of the so-called New West.

-“In the American West during the 1990s the daily news featured political gridlock, anti-government anger, Us vs. Them factionalism, political assaults on environmental regulations, local demands to turn over federal land to the states, ‘patriotic’ armed militia groups, courtroom brawls between urban and rural residents over endangered species, and a bunch of finger-pointing and trash-talking generally.
+“In the American West during the 1990s, the daily news featured political gridlock, anti-government anger, Us vs. Them factionalism, political assaults on environmental regulations, local demands to turn over federal land to the states, ‘patriotic’ armed militia groups, courtroom brawls between urban and rural residents over endangered species, and a bunch of finger-pointing and trash-talking.
 Sounds like today!… If problems are cyclical so are solutions.” – from my Preface.

 The Quivira Coalition